polterguy/polterguy.github.io/endpoints/index.md

 This endpoint is not intended for you to consume in your own code.

-### GET magic/system/bazar/can-install

-This endpoint requires a Magic version number, such as _"v10.0.15"_, and returns either _"SUCCESS"_ or _"ERROR"_, depending upon whether or not the current version of Magic is above or beneath the specified version number.
-It is typically used to verify that a Bazar app can be installed, to verify the Magic version is high enough for the Bazar item to be successfully installed.
-The endpoint can only be invoked by a root user.
-The endpoint requires the following argument(s).

-* __[required_magic_version]__ - Minimum version of Magic requried

-This endpoint is considered obsolete and might be removed in a future version of Magic.
-This endpoint is not intended for you to consume in your own code.

-### POST magic/system/bazar/download-from-bazar
+### POST magic/system/bazar/install-plugin

-This endpoint downloads a Bazar item as a ZIP file from the specified URL, and unzips the file into the backend.
+This endpoint downloads a plugin item as a ZIP file from the specified URL, and unzips the file into the backend, for the to install the plugin by executing its startup files.
 The endpoint can only be invoked by a root user and requires the following payload.

 ```
 {